naparuba/tanuki-www/content/pages/intro/getting-started/kv.md

 Here we have created 3 keys, each with the value of "test".
 Note that the `Value` field returned is base64 encoded to allow non-UTF8 characters.
 For the "web/key2" key, we set a `flag` value of 42.
 All keys support setting a 64bit integer flag value.
-This is opaque to Consul but can be used by clients for any purpose.
+This is opaque to XXX but can be used by clients for any purpose.

 After setting the values, we then issued a GET request to retrieve multiple